 Second of my series of 4 races in June was the Silverstone 9-up Team Time Trial.
-Yeah, it was on the actual Silverstone race track, how cool is that?
+It was on the actual Silverstone race track, how cool is that?

 It was 3 laps of the full F1 Grand Prix circuit, meaning 11 miles.
 9-up = a team of 9 riders.
 The time of your team is taken as the time of your 5th rider, so you could drop 4 riders, but if everyone sprints for the end and the 5th is left behind, that’s no use!

 Silverstone is one of the highlights of the club cycling calendar, and people were talking about it for months beforehand.
-Due to demand, clubs were allowed only 3 teams, and the Condors decided to enter 2 men’s teams and 1 women’s team, and if we got a reserve space for a 4th team, it would be another women’s team rather than a 3rd men’s.
+Due to demand, clubs were allowed only 3 teams, and the Condors decided to enter 2 men’s teams and 1 women’s team, and if we got a reserve space for a 4th team, it would be another women’s team.